-In March 2022, the FASB issued ASU 2022-02, "Financial Instruments - Credit Losses (Topic 326)", which is intended to address issues identified during the postimplementation review of ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments".
+In March 2022, the FASB issued Accounting Standards Update ("ASU") 2022-02 "Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures" which is intended to address issues identified during the post-implementation review of ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The amendment, among other things, eliminates the accounting guidance for troubled debt restructurings by creditors in Subtopic 310-40, "Receivables - Troubled Debt Restructurings by Creditors", while enhancing disclosure requirements for certain loan refinancings and restructurings by creditors when a borrower is experiencing financial difficulty.
 The new guidance is effective for interim and annual periods beginning after December 15, 2022.
 The Company has evaluated and will continue to evaluate the impact of the adoption of ASU 2022-02 on its financial statements and disclosures.
+Presently, the adoption of ASU 2022-02 has no impact on the Company's financial statements and disclosures.

-In June 2022, the FASB issued Accounting Standards Update No. 2022-03, or ASU, 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions, or ASU 2022-03, which changed the fair value measurement disclosure requirements of ASC Topic 820, Fair Value Measurements and Disclosures, or ASC 820.
+In June 2022, the FASB issued ASU No. 2022-03, "Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions," which changed the fair value measurement disclosure requirements of ASC Topic 820, "Fair Value Measurements and Disclosures."
 The amendments clarify that a contractual restriction on the sale of an equity security is not considered part of the unit of account of the equity security and, therefore, is not considered in measuring fair value.
 The amendments also clarify that an entity cannot, as a separate unit of account, recognize and measure a contractual sale restriction.
-The new guidance is effective for fiscal years beginning after December 15, 2023, including interim periods therein.
+The new guidance is effective for fiscal years beginning in 2024, including interim periods therein.
 Early application is permitted.
-The Company has evaluated and will continue to evaluate the impact the adoption of this new accounting standard will have on its financial statements, but the impact of the adoption is not expected to be material.
-Presently, the adoption of this new accounting standard has no impact on the Company's financial statements.
+The Company has evaluated and will continue to evaluate the impact the adoption of this new accounting standard, but the adoption has not had any impact on the Company's financial statements.